UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5-perpetual.md

       INDEX = ------------------- * K
                        N
 ```
+where:
+- Qi - quote of Share i in index;<br>
+- Wi - weight of Share i in index.<br>
+- K - Correction factor, used to smooth the index values when the basket is changed.
+The value of K for the current index bucket is taken from the SPAC5.JSON file.
+The value of K changes when the index basket changes and is calculated in accordance with Section 4.2.<br>
+- N - number of shares in index.<br>
 #### 4. Revise index basket
 4.1.
 In order to index can reliably reflect the market picture, a periodic change of the basket of of stocks included in the index is required.<br>
 Usually, revision of the index basket is carried out quarterly.
 The revision of the uSPAC5 index basket is carried out on the following dates: